Members News

 The Dine Out Groups arranges bookings for either Lunch or Dinner at various restaurants and cafes in the area

-Our next dinner at Box Hill RSL is on Monday 20th October.
+The next Dine Out will be at Box Hill RSL on Monday April 20th.

 Membership